Victor Starffin: Personal life

 Starukhin spoke fluent Japanese and was said to be "more Japanese than Japanese" with respect for his in-laws, but he was worried that his friends would never cross the line with the labels "foreigner" and "exile".
 It was said to be the case.
 Therefore, he went to the Orthodox church "Nikolai-do" in Ochanomizu (neighborhood in Tokyo) where other Russians emigrants gathered.
 He searched for friends and even found a bride.

 Family

-In 1939 Starukhin married a Russian emigrant, Elena.
+In 1939, Starukhin married a Russian emigrant, Elena.
 In 1941, their only child George was born.
-After staying in the Karuizawa camp, Elena filed for divorce and left for the United States, leaving her seven-year-old son George in Japan with Starukhin.
+Elena then filed for divorce and left for the United States, leaving the seven-year-old George in Japan with Starukhin.

-His second wife was a Japanese woman named Kunie. they were married in 1950 and they met on Christmas at the Russian Club in Tokyo in 1948.
+His second wife was a Japanese woman named Kunie, whom he married in 1950.
 She took care of his son, and they had two daughters, Natalija and Elizaveta.
 After the death of her husband, Kunie worked several jobs to support her family.
 Natalia would go on to become a journalist and write about her father.
-On May 1st 2016 on what would have been Starukhin's 100th birthday she threw out the opening pitch in Asahikawa where he grew up.
+On May 1, 2016, on what would have been Starukhin's 100th birthday she threw out the opening pitch in Asahikawa where he grew up.